Towards a health data commons in LMICs

 Alignment with FAIR principles

-Our paradigm also aligns with the principles put forward by the GO FAIR community.17 These principles have, for example, been applied in implementing the VODAN-Africa data infrastructure for monitoring COVID-19.18 Building on the experience from the VODAN Africa project, Gebreslassie et al. (2023) have analyzed that the FHIR standard can indeed be leveraged for the FAIRification process.
-They conclude that FHIR as a native solution through the protocols and specifications it supports, or with the community implementation guides, is a viable option for the FAIRfication process of health data.19
+Our paradigm also aligns with the principles put forward by the GO FAIR community.17 For example, these principles have been applied in implementing the VODAN-Africa data infrastructure for monitoring COVID-19.18 Building on the experience from the VODAN Africa project, Gebreslassie et al. (2023) have analyzed whether the FHIR standard can indeed be leveraged for the FAIRification process.
+They conclude that FHIR as a native solution is a viable option through the protocols and specifications it supports, or with the community implementation guides.19

 Implement HDC with modern technology